kanishka-commits/React.js/Advance.md

 - action.type → tells the reducer what to do
 - action.payload → gives it the data to do it (optional)
 - reducer → Function that receives action and updates state

+**Context API vs Redux**
+Context API is mainly for avoiding prop drilling.
+You wrap a provider at the top level, and any component can directly consume the value.
+But the limitation is — when the context value changes, all components using that context re-render, even if they don’t all need the updated part.
+This can lead to performance issues in larger apps.

+Redux, on the other hand, is a complete state management library.
+Components can subscribe only to the specific part of state they care about, so only the relevant components re-render.
+Redux also comes with powerful debugging tools like Redux DevTools

   ### beforeunload
 It's a special browser event that runs when: